 The Birdwoods Story

-Bruce and Louise Stobart, emigrated to New Zealand in 2004 with their three young children, Jack, Sophie and Harry.
-Birdwoods originally started in 1991 when Louise, Jack’s mother, started a business creating metal birds out of recycled oil drums on their farm in the Mazowe District of Zimbabwe.
-This grew into a highly successful export-based enterprise until 2003 when politics took a grip and almost everything was lost to a lawless government forcing them to flee.
+Bruce and Louise emigrated to New Zealand from their homeland Zimbabwe, in 2004 with their three young children, Jack, Sophie and Harry.
+Birdwoods originated in 1991 when Louise started a business creating metal birds out of recycled oil drums on their commercial cropping and livestock farm in the Mazowe District of Zimbabwe.
+This developed into a successful export-based enterprise until 2003 when corrupt politics took a grip and almost everything was lost to a lawless government forcing them to flee.

-Left: Jack in the finishing stages of a torso made from white opalstone
+Left: Jack in the finishing stages of a torso made from white opalstone.

 Right: Jack and his sculpting mentors in the Chitungwiza Community Arts Centre, Harare